Sequential Fair Allocation: Achieving the Optimal Envy-Efficiency Tradeoff Curve: Introduction

-Now if we relax the $\Denv$ constraint to $\Denv \approx 1/T^{1/3}$ and use the naive static policy of always allocating via the lower confidence bound, we get a waste of $T\cdot T^{-1/3} = T^{2/3}$.
-In contrast, for the same loss in envy-freeness, \HopeGuardrail achieves $\Denv \approx T^{1/3}$, which furthermore is the best possible.
-Moreover, we complement our theoretical results with experiments highlighting the empirical performance of different algorithms (both on sythentic settings, as well as a dataset based on mobile food pantry operations), which shows that even when the scaling behavior is the same, \HopeGuardrail has much lower waste and envy compared to static under-allocation, as well as other natural heuristics.
+Now if we relax the $\Denv$ or $\Denvhind$ constraint to $ \approx 1/T^{1/3}$ and use the naive static policy of always allocating via the now looser lower confidence bound, we get a waste of $T\cdot T^{-1/3} = T^{2/3}$.
+Our algorithm instead takes a different approach, using the lower confidence bound of order $1 / \sqrt{T}$ as the lower guardrail allocation, and sets the upper guardrail allocation to be the lower one plus the desired bound on $\Denv$ or $\Denvhind$.
+If we were to establish that the algorithm always allocates within the guardrails, we automatically have the desired bound on $\Denv$ and $\Denvhind$.
+The main additional factor in achieving the tradeoff for $\Deff$ is ensuring we properly allocate according to the upper threshold while ensuring we do not run out of budget to ensure the lower threshold allocation.
+With this \HopeGuardrail achieves $\Deff \approx T^{1/3}$, which furthermore is the best possible.
+Moreover, we complement our theoretical results with experiments highlighting the empirical performance of different algorithms (both on synthetic settings, as well as a dataset based on mobile food pantry operations), which shows that \HopeGuardrail has much lower waste and envy compared to static underallocation, as well as other certainty equivalence based heuristics~\cite{bertsekas2012dynamic}.